amirmasoudabdol/Bilbo/docs/doxygen/Classes/classsam_1_1_default_decision_maker.md

 virtual bool willStartHacking() override
 ```

-Decides whether we are going to start hacking or not.
+Decides whether we are going to start hacking.
 In this canse, we only check if the `current_submission` complies with `will_start_hacking_decision_policies` roles; if yes, we will start hacking if no, then we will not continue to the hacking procedure.